ralixjs/ralix/docs/CORE_API.md

 - `currentElement()`

-Returns the element which received the current event.
+Returns the element which received the last fired event.

 - `currentEvent()`

-Returns the current event.
+Returns the last fired event.